Ulfingrad/UtdTalkBackendPortion/README.md

 To setup the app for practice, a few commands will need to be run to get started:

 ## Setting up the environment
 1. First off, make sure you have a terminal to execute the next series of commands inside of.
 I recommend [git](https://git-scm.com/downloads) as it is a solid terminal, and can be used inside of VS Code.
-To do so, enter `Ctrl + Shift + \``

 2. Next, make sure that you have [Node.js](https://nodejs.org/en/download/) installed before doing anything!
 You WILL NOT be able to run the next series of commands if you do not have Node.js installed.

 3. Install Typescript globally by entering `npm install -g typescript` into the console

 4.
 ---